VoidKernel12/Bot-Attack-For-Education/README.md

 ## ​⚠️ Disclaimer & Absolute No Liability
 ## ​WARNING: Please read this carefully.
-## ​Zero Liability: The creator (Void Kernel 12) and contributors of VORTEX-X take ABSOLUTE ZERO LIABILITY and hold NO RESPONSIBILITY for any server hits, traffic stress, downtime, data loss, or damages caused by this tool
+Zero Liability: The creator (Void Kernel 12) and contributors of VORTEX-X take ABSOLUTE ZERO LIABILITY and hold NO

+RESPONSIBILITY for any server hits, traffic stress, downtime, data loss, or damages caused by this tool

-## ​User Responsibility: If you use this tool to hit any server, website, or network, you and you alone are 100% responsible for your actions.
+ ​User Responsibility: If you use this tool to hit any server, website, or network, you and you alone are 100%

+ responsible for your actions.
 The creator does not encourage or condone unauthorized attacks or malicious usage.

-## ​Purpose: This software is strictly for educational, entertainment, and authorized personal testing environments.
+ ​Purpose: This software is strictly for educational, entertainment, and authorized personal testing environments.

-## ​By downloading, installing, or executing VORTEX-X, you completely agree that the creator (Void Kernel 12) has zero liability for anything you do with it.
+ ​By downloading, installing, or executing VORTEX-X, you completely agree that the creator (Void Kernel 12) has zero liability for anything you do with it.

 #  VORTEX-X ⚡